GoogleChrome/web.dev/src/site/content/en/learn/accessibility/typography/index.md

 ## Accessible typography takeaways

-Accessible typography can be boiled down to common-sense design choices based on your knowledge of your users’ needs.
+Accessible typography can be boiled down to common-sense design choices based on your knowledge of your users' needs.
 Keeping this module in mind as you design and build out your content will go a long way toward helping you communicate clearly with the greatest number of people.